 The nominees represent a broad spectrum of Nordic music and were praised during the live broadcast by hosts Andrew Mellor, a British journalist, and Anna Thorvaldsdottir, an Icelandic composer and former winner of the prize.

 “It has been a privilege to get to know the projects nominated for this year’s Nordic Council Music Prize, which range from pop albums to film scores to symphonies and concertos and have been created by musicians from three generations.
 All twelve are united by technical rigour and the urgent need to say something in music.
 All twelve projects deserve the widest audience, which we hope this broadcast will give them,” says music journalist Andrew Mellor.

 The works have been nominated by the national members of the adjudicating committee for the Nordic Council Music Prize.

-The winner of the 2020 Nordic Council Music Prize will be announced on 27 October at an awards ceremony in Reykjavik in conjunction with the Session of the Nordic Council.
+The winner of the 2020 Nordic Council Music Prize will be announced on 27 October during a special television broadcast that can be watched throughout the Nordic Region.
+COVID-19 has meant that the awards ceremony can no longer take place in Iceland.
+The winners of the five Nordic Council prizes will instead be revealed during a digital ceremony.
 The winner will receive the Northern Lights statuette and DKK 350,000.

 About the Nordic Council Music Prize